Explore endless activities at MVCA’s three unique conservation areas

 June 30, 2017, Carleton Place — With school out for the summer and the highly anticipated 150th birthday of Canada on our doorstep, the Mississippi Valley Conservation Authority (MVCA) is encouraging families to discover its three historically significant natural areas in the Mississippi Valley watershed this weekend.

 “Purdon, Mill of Kintail and Morris Island Conservation Areas are conveniently located a short drive from the city and are open to the public at little or no cost,” said Shannon Gutoskie, MVCA Community Relations Coordinator.
 “Mississippi Valley provides the public access to these conserved lands and recreational opportunities while promoting respect of the water and the environment.”

-The Mill of Kintail is a 154 acre site which offers activities for families to enjoy all summer long: stop by for Tea on the Lawn, hosted by the Ramsay Women’s Institute (Tuesdays and Saturdays from 2pm-4pm); participate in hands-on workshops; discover the life and times of Dr. R. Tait McKenzie and Dr. James Naismith at the grist mill museum; shoot some hoops on the fully accessible basketball court; and, get some exercise with a hike on the forest trails and fitness route.
+The Mill of Kintail is a 154 acre site which offers activities for families to enjoy all summer long: stop by for Tea on the Lawn, hosted by the Ramsay Women’s Institute (Wednesdays and Saturdays from 2pm-4pm); participate in hands-on workshops; discover the life and times of Dr. R. Tait McKenzie and Dr. James Naismith at the grist mill museum; shoot some hoops on the fully accessible basketball court; and, get some exercise with a hike on the forest trails and fitness route.